-Burlington, MA, December 13, 2012—Drax Biomass International Inc. a development and operating company focused on manufacturing wood pellets for renewable, low-carbon power generation from sustainable biomass, today announced its plans for three projects in the Gulf region.
+Burlington, MA, December 13, 2012—Drax Biomass Inc., a development and operating company focused on manufacturing wood pellets for renewable, low-carbon power generation from sustainable biomass, today announced its plans for three projects in the Gulf region.
 In the first half of 2013, Drax Biomass expects to begin construction of two pellet manufacturing plants in Louisiana and Mississippi, as well as a port storage and loading facility at the Port of Greater Baton Rouge.

 The manufacturing facilities, Amite BioEnergy in Gloster, Mississippi and Morehouse BioEnergy in Morehouse Parish, Louisiana, would be expected to start full operations in 2014 with combined capacity to produce 900,000 metric tons of biomass pellets annually using fiber from actively and sustainably managed forests.

 In a demonstration of support for these new businesses, both Louisiana and Mississippi state economic development agencies have provided financial incentives to attract Drax Biomass to invest in their states.

 In a ceremony held today in Bastrop, Louisiana and attended by state economic development, local officials and guests, Louisiana Governor Bobby Jindal said, “Since 2008, we have made a strong commitment to aggressively pursue companies that want to invest in Northeast Louisiana and create jobs here for our people.
 Today’s announcement by Drax is evidence that our work is paying off and we are attracting good companies here to create opportunities for our people.
 Drax could have invested in other states, but chose Louisiana because of our strong business climate and our incomparable workforce.
 Drax’s decision to invest here is not only good news for our economy and our workers, but also for our timber industry and this area.”